DynamicGenetics/Epicosm_legacy/README.md

 You must provide 2 further files in the folder with `Epicosm_Launcher`:
 1. a list of user screen names in a file called `user_list`.\
 The user list must be a plain text file, with a single username (twitter screen name) per line.
 2. Twitter API credentials.
-Please see the file in this repository for a template of this file.\
+Please see the file in this repository for a template.\
 This file must be called `credentials.py`.

 Once these three files are ready, `Epicosm_Launcher` can be run by double clicking it, (you might need to provide permission), or it can be run on the command line: `./Epicosm_Launcher` and you will be guided through the process.
 Once complete, a docker container will be permanently running, and the status of this can be seen using the command.`docker ps`.
 Your container will stop if docker is ended, or the computer running docker is shutdown or rebooted.\